-2021 Control and regulation of prices by concession grantor Source of payments Grant or guarantee from concession grantor Residual value End date or average duration Accounting mode Cofiroute Intercity network motorway tolls - France (1,100 km of toll motorways) Pricing regulation as defined in the concession contract.
+2022 Control and regulation of prices by concession grantor Source of payments Grant or guarantee from concession grantor Residual value End date or average duration Accounting mode Cofiroute Intercity network motorway tolls - France (1,100 km of toll motorways) Pricing regulation as defined in the concession contract.
 Price increases subject to agreement by grantor.
 Users None Infrastructure returned to grantor for no consideration at the end of the contract unless purchased by the grantor on the basis of its economic value.
-Contract end: 30 June 2034 Intangible asset Duplex A86 - France (11 km toll tunnel) Pricing regulation as defined in the concession contract.
+Contract end: 30 June 2034 Intangible asset A86 Duplex - France (11 km toll tunnel) Pricing regulation as defined in the concession contract.
 Price increases subject to agreement by grantor.
-Users None Infrastructure returned to grantor for no consideration at the end of the contract unless purchased by the grantor on the basis of its economic value.
-Contract end: end of December 2086 Intangible asset
+Users Infrastructure returned to gr for no consideration at the None of the contract unless purch by the grantor on the of its economic Contract end: end of December 2086 Intangible asset